Yegor-men/tracetorch/README.md

   EMA on synaptic and recurrent traces for numerical stability; because real research and real models thrive on heterogeneity.
 Overridable if you want, but sensible defaults means less boilerplate.

+## Documentation

+The online documentation can be found [here](https://yegor-men.github.io/tracetorch/).
+It is thoroughly recommended to at least read the introduction section as it contains the theory behind SNNs, the traceTorch API and layers available, as well as a couple tutorials to recreate the code found in `examples/`.

 ## Installation

 traceTorch is a PyPI library found [here](https://pypi.org/project/tracetorch/).
 Requirements for the library are listed